top of page

 Download EMR KPI Button.png

-What Is Controllable Premium And How Does The Minimum Experience Modification Rate Effect It?
+What Is Controllable Premium And How Does The Minimum EMR Rate Effect It?

 Controllable Premium is how much insurance premium (money!!) you pay your workers compensation insurance carrier because of your claims experience.
 Another way to put it is the amount of money you pay your wok comp insurance company due to your Experience Modifier.